exyi/diplomka/diplomka/text/3-analysis-4-testing.md

 We set the 4 Å limit as [Jeffrey (1997)](https://archive.org/details/introductiontohy0000jeff) also identifies “weak, electrostatic” H-bonds up to 4 Å.
 The strict limit also enables an efficient search for basepair candidates, for instance using [NeighborSearch in Gemmi](https://gemmi.readthedocs.io/en/latest/analysis.html).

-Table [-@tbl:fr3d-autoboundaries-comparison] shows the results for a selection of basepairing with over 500 samples on our reference set.
+[Table @tbl:fr3d-autoboundaries-comparison] shows the results for a selection of basepairing with over 500 samples on our reference set.
 The _False negatives_ column shows the number of pair identified by FR3D, but not included by our scheme (i.e., _missed_); and _False positives_ is the opposite (i.e., _misidentified_).
 We can see, that most classes are re-identified well enough and the few _misidentified_ or _missed_ percents are generally debatable “borderline basepairs”, hard to classify even manually.
 To examine the individual differences we used the basepairs.datmos.org web application, as described in the next section.